 De Pere is a medium-sized city located in the state of Wisconsin.
 With a population of 24,970 people and six constituent neighborhoods, De Pere is the 35th largest community in Wisconsin.

-De Pere is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, De Pere is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in De Pere who work in office and administrative support (13.45%), sales jobs (10.05%), and management occupations (9.64%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, De Pere is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, De Pere is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in De Pere who work in office and administrative support (13.69%), management occupations (9.94%), and sales jobs (9.64%).

 Also of interest is that De Pere has more people living here who work in computers and math than 95% of the places in the US.

-In addition, De Pere is a college town.
-There are a lot of students in De Pere attending college, and as a result De Pere provides a number of services, amenities and opportunities geared to the needs and activities of students.
+De Pere is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in De Pere enrolled in college, De Pere has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The education level of De Pere citizens is very high relative to the national average among all cities (21.84%): 34.72% of adults in De Pere have a bachelor's degree or even advanced degree.
+The citizens of De Pere are very well educated compared to the average community in the nation: 39.48% of adults in De Pere have a bachelor's degree or even advanced degree.

 The most common language spoken in De Pere is English.
 Other important languages spoken here include Polish and Spanish.